 Ever since the financial crisis, banks and lenders have become more stringent about who they lend to, with strict affordability criteria in place This has made it more difficult for people who are self-employed to get approved for loans as their income tends to fluctuate each month.

-Secured loans: If you don't have the employment history or documented income to get an unsecured personal loan, you may want to consider a secured loan.
-This is a type of personal loan that uses the equity you have in your house as security against the cost of the loan, and generally offers a lower rate than a regular personal loan.
+Secured loans: If you don't have a good enough credit history, employment record or documented income to get an unsecured personal loan, you may want to consider a secured loan.
+This is when you borrow money by putting up an asset as collateral.
+The most common type is a homeowner loan that uses the equity you have in your house as security.
+Secured loans generally offer a lower rate than a personal loan, but over a longer term, which means you may pay more interest in total

 Guarantor loans: If you're finding it difficult to get a loan, another option is to apply for a guarantor loan.
-This is when you get a third party, such as a friend or family member with a good credit record, to act as a guarantor for the loan.
-This means that if you miss any repayments or are unable to repay the loan, it falls on the guarantor to make up the shortfall.
-This might make it more likely for you to be approved, but be aware that interest rates on guarantor loans tend to be higher than standard personal loans.
+This is when you get a third party, such as a friend or family member with a good credit record, to guarantee the loan.
+If you miss any repayments or are unable to repay the loan, it falls on the guarantor to make up the shortfall.
+Having a guarantor might make it more likely for you to be approved, but be aware that interest rates on guarantor loans tend to be higher than standard personal loans.
 You also need to make sure you make all the repayments on time, or risk falling out with your friends and family.

 Business loans: You can apply for this type of loan if you need the funds to support your business.
 The lender will check your business accounts to help them decide whether to lend to you.